norwegian-geotechnical-institute/slope_rockbolt_optimisation/README.md

 - **Authors:** Jessica Ka Yi Chiu, Charlie Chunlin Li, Ole Jakob Mengshoel, Vidar Kveldsvik

 ### How to cite
-Chiu, JKY., Li, CC., Mengshoel, OJ., Kveldsvik V. (2024). *Two-stage optimisation of slope rock bolting using key block theory with force transfer and multi-objective optimisation.* [Manuscript in preparation].
+Chiu, JKY., Li, CC., Mengshoel, OJ., Kveldsvik V. (2024). *Two-stage optimisation of slope rock bolting using key block theory with force transfer and artificial intelligence-assisted multi-objective optimisation.* [Manuscript under peer review].

 The two Grasshopper scripts in this repository are referred in the article as follows:
 - Appendix A. Grasshopper script for progressive failure analysis with force transfer **[ProgressiveFailureAnalysis_ForceTransfer.gh]**